 - An interview.

 Do I need a master’s degree to enter free or fully funded phd programs?

 No, in many universities, e.g. in the US, you do not need a master’s degree to enter a fully funded ph.d. program and earn a phd.
 However, in many European universities, a master’s degree is required.

 Should I go abroad for a phd program?

 There are many arguments for a phd abroad, including a broadened horizon, new skills and experiences, and many international contacts.
-However, there are always unexpected challenges of going abroad you should be prepared for.
+However, there are always unexpected challenges in going abroad, for which you should be prepared.